Doubts Chapter 44

 Friday, December 17, 1982

-Before we left, Dave gave me his Christmas present because he will be going with his family to spend Christmas in Colorado.
-His gift was a beautiful lamp that he had made along with a poem that he had written just for me.
+Before we left, Dave gave me his Christmas present because he was going to Colorado with his family.
+His gift was a beautiful lamp that he had made, along with a poem that he had written just for me.
 I gave him my gift, too.
-It was a vest I had knitted for him.
+It was a vest I had knitted.

-Tonight we must have looked at a hundred different wedding bands.
+This afternoon, we must have looked at a hundred different wedding bands.
 Dave wants us to have matching wedding rings, but we couldn’t find one that we both liked.
-His mom says I shouldn’t have a diamond because it wouldn’t look good on my hand because she thinks my fingers are too short.
-I that was so good of her to say, but I didn’t say anything.
+His mom says I shouldn’t have a diamond because it wouldn’t look good on my hand.
+She thinks my fingers are too short.
+I thought it was rude of her to say, but I didn’t say anything.
 I had kind of hoped for a diamond engagement ring.
 But if it’s matching wedding bands he wants, that’s what I’ll agree to.

 Saturday, December 18, 1982

-When I got off work tonight, I was tired because it had been a very busy evening.
+When I got off work tonight, I was tired from a busy evening.
 I was looking forward to going straight to bed.
 Just as I was getting ready for bed, Jace called.
 He asked me if I was getting married.
 I asked, “How did you know?”
 He answered, “Oh, I was just guessing.
-Well, if you are taken then I don’t want to talk to you.”
+Well, if you are taken, then I don’t want to talk to you.”
 I told him we could still be friends.
 Then he asked me if he could borrow my book about poems.
-I told him it would be fine.
+I told him he was welcome to it.

 Sunday, December 19, 1982

 I went with Dave to his ward today.
 While we were together, I thought about telling him that Jace had come over last night.
-But I was afraid of how Dave would take it, I thought it wasn’t necessary to tell him since Jace and I never did anything wrong.
+But I was afraid of how Dave would take it; I thought it wasn’t necessary to tell him, since Jace and I had never done anything wrong.

-I could tell that I had hurt him, I told him I didn’t think it was important to tell him since I didn’t do anything wrong.
-Tonight was the last time I will see Dave because he is leaving for Colorado tomorrow morning.
+I could tell he was hurt, so I told him I didn’t think it was important to tell him, since I hadn’t done anything wrong.
+Tonight was the last time I would see Dave, because he is leaving for Colorado tomorrow morning.
 I hated having to part this way.
-But he seemed to be okay with it, as long as I promised not to hide anything from him ever again.
+But he seemed to be okay with it, as long as I promised not to hide anything from him again.

 Wednesday, December 22, 1982